microsoft/qio-samples/samples/sudoku/README.md

 ### Running the Jupyter Notebook

-To run this sample, use the commandline to navigate to the `sudoku` folder and run `jupyter notebook`
+To run this sample, use the command line to navigate to the `sudoku` folder and run `jupyter notebook`

 Your web browser should automatically open a new window.